 In the US, the presidential administration is the government.
 The ministers (in Washington they are called secretaries) are administration officials.
 A significant part of them are approved by the Senate, but they are subordinate to the head of state, so that there can be no prime minister.

-It is clear that there can be contradictions between the legislative and executive branches of power (and, according to the idea of the Founding Fathers, for the benefit of the case).
-The arbitrator is called upon to act as the judiciary, the supreme body of which is the Supreme Court.
+It is clear that there may be contradictions between the legislative and executive branches of power (and, according to the idea of the Founding Fathers, for the benefit of the case).
+The arbitrator is called upon to act as the judiciary, whose supreme body is the Supreme Court.
 It is he who is the guarantor of the constitution, and therefore he has the exclusive right to interpret the fundamental law of the country.